Meet Atilla Kan

 Atilla began bringing fresh baked flatbreads home for dinner each evening after work.
 One night the bread he brought home was puffy and could be cut and stuffed.
 The creation of his first pita bread was by accident, but he started stuffing everything into those pita pockets.
 With that, a new Northern Virginia tradition was born.

-Erica Dodd, president of the Perfect Daughter, the catering arm of the Perfect Pita, with her children.
+Erica Olds, president of the Perfect Daughter, the catering arm of the Perfect Pita, with her children.

 Following the success of these new stuffed pitas, the Kans sold Atilla’s in 1992 and opened a bakery in Springfield, Virginia.
 From this location, they developed a wholesale business—selling fresh-baked pita and homemade hummus.
 Then, in 1994, Atilla was offered the opportunity to purchase a small carry-out restaurant space in Old Town, Alexandria.
 Atilla asked his daughter, Erica, to get the restaurant open.
 Erica agreed and opened the Alexandria location of The Perfect Pita in August.
 Without even a sign, she sold out of every single piece of pita.
 The Perfect Pita was here to stay and has since gained a loyal following for the homemade pita and hummus.